Skip to main content

 Beyond Cuts & Scrapes: How to Treat Other Types of Minor Wounds

 There are plenty of minor wounds that you may encounter aside from your everyday cuts and scrapes.
+Understand how to properly treat & care for other minor wounds including splinters and sprains, so you can heal quickly.

 Person’s bandaged arm resting on table next to gauze wrap and medical tape.